Bruno-Pint0/Bruno-Pint0/README.md

 - 👋 Hi, I’m @Bruno-Pint0
 - 👀 I’m interested in new opportunities
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science, Python, Machine laern and SQL
 - 💞️ I’m looking to collaborate on data analysis and machine learning
 - 📫 Get in touch and let's create history together!!!